 This foundational motive is acting out of respect (fear) for God.
 To say it another way, if God says it, don't question it; it's true.
 A key element of this fear is trust.
 If we don't believe/trust the one that warns us of harm, we will not heed their warning.
 If Noah didn't believe God was someone of his word he wouldn't have built the ark.

 And in reality, many "obey" this truth on a regular basis whether they believe in God or not.
 We have simply learned (come to recognize/believe/trust) that if you go contrary to certain "baked in" rules you will incur harm to yourself or others i.e. if we violate certain principles and step over certain boundaries we suffer harm.
-So we don't necessarily have to trust God, we trust violating or pursuing a certain "law" will always result in the same negative outcome.
+So we don't necessarily have to trust God, we trust violating or not pursuing a certain "law" will always result in the same negative outcome.
 Things operate in such a manner its hard not to recognize there is design even if we don't acknowledge the Designer.
 To use a biblical expression, we have come to understand we reap what we sow.
 This too is why I think this fear is the beginning of knowledge since even unbelievers recognize this on some basic level.

 Until higher motivations are developed we act by faith out of respect for God or at least "belief" and respect (fear) for the consequences of acting contrary to the design we see all around us and in us.
 This is an action that is often absent any feelings (except the fear itself) or affections for God, but simply acting out of respectful or reverential trust that to go contrary to design causes harm/pain, etc.